 It’s important to note that we cannot give advice to you about Brexit.
 If we don’t have the information to answer your questions below, please refer to either:

-Brexit is due to happen in 2019, but we’re still not sure what the final deal will look like.
+Following the General Election in December 2019 we agreed to leave the EU on 31 January 2020.
 We don’t have an opinion on what the Brexit deal should look like, or whether it will happen, but we have put plans in place to make sure we can continue to manage our business.

-While you might see ups and downs in the stock markets, or movements in the value of the pound, Brexit isn’t the only event that can impact stock markets; they can be affected by all sorts of global events, from tax cuts to trade wars, and even the US elections.
+While you might see ups and downs in the stock markets, or movements in the value of the pound, remember, Brexit isn’t the only event that can impact stock markets; they can be affected by all sorts of global events, from tax cuts to trade wars.
 In the UK the Government and the Bank of England have different powers that can help to ease the ups and downs.
 You might see them using these powers depending on what happens with Brexit.

 Investments can go down as well as up and you could get back less than you invested.
 While most of our customers have long-term investments, there will be customers who need to access their investment now and we recommend these customers speak to their financial adviser.
 If you do not have a financial adviser, you can find someone in your area at www.unbiased.co.uk.